Sometimes I come across a piece that feels just kinda blah.

 First you will want to do your basic prep for your furniture piece.
 I always clean my pieces first using Fusion’s TSP Organic Degreaser, then give them a quick scuff with 180 grit sandpaper.
 Be sure to wipe off all residue and sanding dust before painting on your base color!

 This dresser took 2 coats of Damask to get full coverage.
-After the second coat was dry, I finish sanded the whole piece with a 320 grit sandpaper to help give it a buttery smooth finish.
+After the second coat was dry, I finish sanded the whole piece with 320 grit sandpaper to help give it a buttery smooth finish.

 A few helpful tips— removing the drawers and setting them up on a table may make it easier for you to apply the stencil.
 Also, securing the stencil with Frog Tape can help keep it from sliding around.
 If you use the Frog Tape though, only stick it lightly to your base paint so it won’t pull any off.

-Apply your paint through the entire stencil area, then remove the stencil and allow your paint to dry about 10 minutes.
+Apply your paint through the entire stencil area, then remove the stencil and allow your paint to dry for about 10 minutes.
 Then you can move the stencil further down the drawer.
 To keep the pattern lined up, arrange the next stenciled area so the first line of pattern overlaps with the last line of pattern on the previously stenciled area.

 The key to having a nice, clean design when you stencil is to use very little paint on your brush.
 You want to dab your brush into a small bit of paint, then blot off all of the excess onto a paper towel.

 You can apply the paint through the stencil by pouncing your brush or brushing it in a swirl pattern–either works!
-But the key is use light pressure and only a touch of paint on your brush.
+But the key is to use light pressure and only a touch of paint on your brush.

 Expect to apply multiple coats to get full coverage, I believe I applied 3 coats of the Casement to get the look I wanted.